 Domestic Violence Lawyers in Michigan – Bloomfield Hills Domestic Violence Lawyers Are Here to Fight For Your Rights

 Domestic violence is a widespread problem that can be found in every level of society.
-Violence in Michigan homes can destroy relationships and families and lead to criminal charges.
+Domestic Violence in Michigan homes can destroy relationships and families and lead to criminal charges.
 Domestic violence also has an impact on a range of family law matters such as divorce, spousal support, child support and child custody.

 If you believe you are a victim of domestic violence, or if you have been accused of it, you should consult with a domestic violence attorney who understands the laws and the system, and who will work with you in a discrete fashion that protects your confidentiality.